Ec

 A covering letter should be uploaded at the Enter Comments stage of online submission and used to explain why the paper should be published in eClinicalMedicine rather than elsewhere.
 Detailed responses to reviewers’ comments in a covering letter are also necessary for revised submissions.

-Reformat to Eclinicalmedicine using Livewrite Premium
+Reformat to EClinicalMedicine using Livewrite Premium

 What are the publication costs?